decaporg/decap-cms/website/content/docs/custom-widgets.md

 And you should manually add "**peerDependencies**" as shown below.

-Here is the content of `package.json` as an example:
+Here is the content of `package.json` that you will have at the end:

 ```javascript
 {